Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 What are Riveted Joints?

 Riveted joints are permanent fastening joints for joining mainly two parts (plates or sheets).
 A rivet held the parts together with an integral head at the top and a narrow tail at the bottom.
 The short cylindrical part in between the head and tail is known as the shank.
 So, the riveted joint can be defined as a permanent joint between two sheet metals using rivets without any application of heat.
-As all the riveted joints use rivets as the primary component for joining, let’s learn a bit about the rivets.

 What are Rivets?